 Mapping Our Success - 100 Day Entry Plan

-More than just a quick tour, these School Explorations will also include longer classroom observations, so Dr. Dixon can see our academics in action.
-That includes our Academic Surge effort and the Level Up initiative aimed at giving our students stronger skills in areas that state tests show a need for added support.
+More than just a quick tour, Dr. Dixon’s pre-arranged School Explorations included longer classroom observations, so she could see academics in action.
+That included teachers and administrators providing examples of our Academic Surge efforts and the Level Up initiative aimed at giving students stronger reading and math skills in specific curriculum areas that state tests revealed a need for added support.

-Dr. Dixon wants to hear from the community because the future of our District relies on all of us.
-We’re setting up a series of Community Exchanges designed to give our families, neighborhood partners, and community stakeholders an opportunity to meet personally with Dr. Dixon, hear about some of our successful partnerships in action, and share valuable feedback about the future of our schools.
-These Community Exchanges will be hosted by many of the District's dedicated community partners and non-profit service providers.
+Starting on her first day, Dr. Dixon made clear her commitment to hearing from the full Columbus community, noting that the future of our District would rely on all of the city supporting our mission.
+A series of five Community Exchanges were designed to give families, neighborhood partners, and community stakeholders an opportunity to meet personally with Dr. Dixon, hear about some of the successful community partnerships currently active in our schools, and share concerns and valuable feedback about the issues they saw as most pressing for our schools.

 Direct Student Chats